hypherionmc/hypheriondocs/Simple RPC/custom-app.md

 ||| Step 1
 ![Assets Overview Screen](../img/rpc/rpc-app-4.png)
 Once you are done setting up the general information for your app, head over to "Rich Presence" from the left side menu.
-This will take you to the "Assets" page of your app.
+Next click on `Art Assets`.
 Here you can upload and manage images that get shown on your Discord Status.
 |||

 ||| Step 2